-The sponges can be made one day ahead and stored in an airtight container.
+While the sponges can be made one day ahead and stored in an airtight container.
 Ideally this cake is best eaten the day it is assembled.
 Store leftover cake in an airtight container in the fridge and eat within 3 days.

 If you have enjoyed this recipe for Summer Mixed Berry Sponge Cake you may also like these:

 Sharing this cake with friends and family gives me a real buzz.
 Because I do not sell anything that is made for this blog it also helps to keep our family healthy.
-I can see how people may think we eat cake all of the time.
+While I can see how people may think we eat cake all of the time.
 We don’t!
 As a family cakes are treats for us too.

-Whatever you are making, baking and creating in your kitchens, I hope you have fun preparing and sharing your feast.
+So, whatever you are making, baking and creating in your kitchens, I hope you have fun preparing and sharing your feast.